 Star Stickers.
 At any office supply or drug store, get a pack of star stickers, like a teacher would put on homework.
 You can let your child stick them all over black paper to make a starry sky, or make a holiday card by drawing a Christmas tree, and encouraging them to decorate it with the stars.

 Tip: It’s often hard for little ones to pry up stickers.
 Make it easier by pulling all the background paper up from around the stickers, leaving just the stickers on the paper.
+(Click on that picture for a better look.)

 Books to Read